-- Public stakeholders can include, but are not limited to, residents, targeted end users, and community leaders, elected officials, advocacy organizations, local businesses, and members of vulnerable or underserved populations (i.e. elderly, youth, physically and/or mentally disabled, members from disadvantaged communities). - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to law enforcement, transportation, local health department, schools/school districts, emergency services, metropolitan planning organization, etc.) - Meetings and/or events and how many were held to engage stakeholders is key to Public Participation.
-These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, etc. - How the meetings or events were noticed: local newspaper, city/county website, on the radio, at school parent group meetings, etc. - o How the meetings or events were documented: Meeting sign-in sheets, meeting notes, letters of support, etc. - Where the meetings or events took place: school, community center, city council hall, etc. - The accessibility of the meetings or events: accessible by public transportation, translational services provided, and time of day the meetings or events were held, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc.
+- Engagement: is a two-way process, involving inclusive interaction and listening, with the goal of generating mutual benefit and agreement on a project.
+Engagement allows stakeholders to initiate input, provide input that may change the design or the scope of the project. - Outreach: is a way to connect, inform, and get feedback from stakeholders.
+Outreach does not always allow for changes to the design or scope of a project; it is akin to an in-depth and well-informed marketing campaign to a targeted audience. - Public stakeholders can include, but are not limited to, residents, targeted end users, and community leaders, elected officials, advocacy organizations, local businesses, and members of vulnerable or underserved populations (i.e. elderly, youth, physically and/or mentally disabled, members from disadvantaged communities). - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to law enforcement, transportation, local health department, schools/school districts, emergency services, metropolitan planning organization, etc.) - Meetings and/or events and how many were held to engage stakeholders is key to Public Participation.
+These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets, door-to-door solicitation, etc. - How the meetings or events were noticed: local newspaper, county website, on the radio, Facebook, Twitter, at school parents group meetings, at church, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, meeting notes, letters of support, photos, etc. - Where the meetings or events took place: school, community center, city hall, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc.

-- The level of expected planning for a program is directly connected to the magnitude and complexity of the proposed activities and to the impacts to the overall transportation network. - Programs with larger scopes and costs should demonstrate a more extensive planning process. - Points will be awarded based on the extent that the relevant stakeholders were engaged in the development of the program and the level of community outreach and meeting/event accessibility sheet, links to websites, letters of support, public service announcements, new alternatives or major revisions that were identified, etc.
+- The level of expected planning for a program is directly connected to the magnitude and complexity of the proposed activities and to the impacts to the overall transportation network. - Programs with larger scopes and costs should demonstrate a more extensive planning process. - Points will be awarded based on the extent that the relevant stakeholders were engaged in the development of the program and the level of community outreach and meeting/event accessibility